ArindamDutta02082001/Smart-Banking/README.md

 <!--  -->
 - **Event-driven Architecture:** The Notification API module utilizes Apache Kafka, a distributed streaming platform, for asynchronous communication.
 Kafka provides a reliable and scalable messaging system that decouples the sender and receiver of messages.
 When a microservice needs to send a notification, it publishes a message to a specific Kafka topic.
 The Notification API, acting as a consumer, receives the message and processes it accordingly.
 Asynchronous communication allows the system to handle notification processing separately from the main request flow, improving performance and scalability.
 <!--  -->
-- **Database per Microservice:** Each microservice in the Smart Bank project has its own dedicated database.
+- **Database per Microservice:** Each microservice in the Smart Pay project has its own dedicated database.
 The Account API communicates with a MongoDB database, the Transaction API uses PostgreSQL, and the Asset Management API interacts with a MySQL database.
 This approach of having a database per microservice ensures data isolation and autonomy.
 It allows each microservice to manage its own data schema, optimize database operations based on specific requirements, and scale independently as needed.
 <!--  -->
 - **Cache-aside Pattern:** Caching plays a crucial role in enhancing performance and reducing database load in microservices architecture.
 The Account API utilizes Redis template, while the Asset and Transaction API leverage Spring Cache.
 When a request requires data, the microservice first checks the cache.
 If the data is available, it is retrieved from the cache, avoiding the need to fetch it from the database.
 This caching strategy efficiently reduces response times and enhances the overall performance of the system.
 <!--  -->
 - **Circuit Breaker Pattern:** The Circuit Breaker pattern is used to handle faults and failures in distributed systems.
 It acts as a safeguard to prevent cascading failures when a microservice is unavailable or experiencing high latency.
 The Circuit Breaker is implemented using Resilience4J library in the Transaction API.
 If it detects failures or slow responses, it "opens the circuit" and redirects subsequent requests to a fallback mechanism or returns an error response directly.
 This helps to protect the overall system from overloading and allows it to gracefully degrade when dependencies are unavailable.
 <!--  -->
-- **Security Pattern:** The Smart Bank project incorporates security measures throughout the architecture.
+- **Security Pattern:** The Smart Pay project incorporates security measures throughout the architecture.
 The API Gateway handles authentication and authorization, ensuring that only authenticated and authorized requests reach the microservices.
 The microservices themselves follow secure coding practices and implement appropriate security controls, such as input validation, encryption of sensitive data, and protection against common vulnerabilities.
 <!--  -->
 - **Containerization and Orchestration:** The microservices are containerized using Docker, allowing them to run in isolated environments with their dependencies.
 Containerization provides consistency in deploying microservices across different environments.